Sabbath in Christianity: Sabbath timing

 The Hebrew Shabbat, the seventh day of the week, is "Saturday" but in the Hebrew calendar a new day begins at sunset (or, by custom, about 20 minutes earlier) and not at midnight.
-The Shabbat therefore coincides with what is now commonly identified as Friday sunset to Saturday night when three stars are visible in the night sky.
+The Shabbat therefore coincides with what is now commonly identified as Friday sunset to Saturday night when three stars are first visible in the night sky.
 The Sabbath continued to be observed on the seventh day in the early Christian church.
 To this day, the liturgical day continues to be observed in line with the Hebrew reckoning in the church calendars in Eastern Orthodoxy and Oriental Orthodoxy.
 In the Latin Church, "the liturgical day runs from midnight to midnight.
 However, the celebration of Sundays and of Solemnities begins already on the evening of the previous day".

 In non-liturgical matters, the canon law of the Latin Church defines a day as beginning at midnight.

 Early Christianity

 Jewish Christians continued to observe Shabbat but met together at the end of the day, on a Saturday evening.
 In the gospels, the women are described as coming to the empty tomb εις μια των σαββατων, although it is often translated "on the first day of the week".
 This is made clear in Acts 20:7 when Paul continued his message "until midnight" and a young man went to sleep and fell out of the window.
 Christians celebrate on Sunday because it is the day on which Jesus had risen from the dead and on which the Holy Spirit had come to the apostles.
 Although Christians meeting for worship on the first day of the week (Sunday for Gentiles) dates back to Acts and is historically mentioned around 115 AD, Constantine's edict was the start of many more Christians observing only Sunday and not the Sabbath.
 Patristic writings attest that by the second century, it had become commonplace to celebrate the Eucharist in a corporate day of worship on the first day.
 A Church Father, Eusebius, who became the bishop of Caesarea Maritima about AD 314, stated that for Christians, "the sabbath had been transferred to Sunday".

 According to Socrates of Constantinople and Sozomen, most of the early Church (excluding Rome and Alexandria) observed the seventh day Sabbath in Easter.